areaofeffect/hello-world/week8/README.md

 [https://api.nasa.gov/index.html](https://api.nasa.gov/index.html)

-# Building some isomorphic javascript apps
+# Building some isomorphic Javascript apps

 We will be using [Meteor](https://www.meteor.com/) which is built on node.
 You installed node via [NVM](https://github.com/creationix/nvm) or Node Version Manager.
 This allows easily switching to various [releases](https://en.wikipedia.org/wiki/Software_release_life_cycle) of node if your applications dependencies require it.